News release from Sen. Brian Kelsey:

 Senator Kelsey represents Cordova, East Memphis, and Germantown.
-He serves as Chairman of the Senate Judiciary Committee.
+He is Chairman of the Senate Judiciary Committee.